 - Subscription Accounts – Used by large businesses because it allows them to send notifications to subscribers on a daily basis.
 Users can save messages or share with others through their personal network.

 Businesses can also advertise on WeChat – but they require at least 100,000 followers.
 WeChat also allows customers to pay directly from the app.

 Sina Weibo was launched in August 2009 and is often referred to as “Chinese Twitter.”
 This is a Weibo service, like Twitter, which has a 140 character limit.
 However, this restriction was canceled in January 2016.

-Originally regarded as China’s largest social platform, censorship introduced in March 2012 led to a 30% reduction in activity.
+Originally regarded as China’s largest social platform, censorship introduced in March 2012 led to a 30% reduction in inactivity.
 Recently, Weibo started to rebound – as of 2015, there are more than 236 million users every month.

 In terms of marketing opportunities, Weibo allows companies to create fan pages.
 International companies have been successful on this platform.
 Tourism New Zealand signed Ambassador Yao Chen of Chinese actress in 2011.
 During her visit to New Zealand, she regularly released the latest news to her 40 million followers, resulting in 500,000 visitor visits and 20,000 referrals.

-“WeChat” and “Weibo” can all work together – “Jing Bao” in 2015 a good summary of the differences between the two platforms.
+“WeChat” and “Weibo” can all work together – “Jing Bao” in 2015 is a good summary of the differences between the two platforms.

 “[Sina Weibo] offers a very different brand opportunity than WeChat, which is more of a one-to-one communication and personalized interaction with its fans, and weibo is very useful for attracting the masses through viral postings.”

-Search engine market
+China Search engine market

 Just like social media, search in China is also slightly different.
 Google has a rather traumatic relationship with the country – which has led them to threaten to leave the market for review.